+According to the Guardian article, teachers are seeing 'growing demand for free breakfasts and rising numbers of underweight, lethargic pupils with signs of hunger'.
 Speaking on BBC Breakfast (21/6/12), ContinYou's Chief Executive, Karin Woodley, highlighted the importance of breakfast in improving children's concentration, behaviour and readiness to learn – thereby helping to raise their attainment.
 She reported how ContinYou, with support from Kellogg's, has helped to provide over two million breakfasts to children, as well as supporting breakfast clubs across the UK.

 Researchers at the University of West London, in partnership with ContinYou, have shown that Pyramid after-school clubs deliver significant reductions in peer and emotional difficulties for quiet and withdrawn children.

 The Berries for Breakfast competition is open to all schools in the UK, and competition organisers are calling on breakfast clubs from across the country to take part.